keboola/connection-docs/manipulation/transformations/julia/index.md

 {: .image-popup}
 ![Screenshot - Sample Input Output Mapping](/manipulation/transformations/julia/sample-io.png)

-### Going further
+### Going Further
-The above steps are usually sufficient for daily development and debugging of moderately complex Julia transformations, although they do not reproduce the transformation execution environment exactly.
+The above steps are usually sufficient for daily development and the debugging of moderately complex Julia transformations, although they do not reproduce the transformation execution environment exactly.
 To create a development environment with the exact same configuration as the transformation environment, use [our Docker image](https://developers.keboola.com/extend/docker/running/#running-transformations).